 - The Law and Science libraries are designated as quiet branches.
 The Science library is also the only designated food-free library on campus.

-- The Health Sciences and Veterinary Medicine libraries are also quite quiet, although with some option for quiet collaborative work.
+- The Health Sciences library is also quite quiet, although with some option for quiet collaborative work.

 - The Education & Music library is a one-floor library with space for both collaborative work and quiet study.

 - The Engineering library is very focused on collaborative work, and is designed specifically to accommodate students who need or prefer to work in a group setting.